Best Used Cars: 10 Top Picks for January 2026

 2016 Mazda6

 The final generation for the Mazda6 was defined by a smooth four-cylinder powertrain, excellent fuel economy at 32 mpg overall in our tests, and an agile chassis.
 The well-finished cabin has supportive seats, although the rear seats are relatively tight for this class.
-Later models are fitted with an infotainment system that uses a console-mounted knob; learning the system takes practice.
+Later models have an infotainment system that uses a console-mounted knob; learning the system takes practice.
 The cabin was known for being louder than competitors’, especially on the highway, until a mild freshening in 2016 brought improvements.
 The Mazda6 underwent a major refresh with the 2018 model, enhancing ride comfort and further benefiting noise isolation.
 Among the optional active safety features are forward collision warning, automatic emergency braking, blind spot monitoring, and rear cross traffic alert.

 Under $15,000